cancervariants/fusion-curation/README.md

 Acquire two sets of static assets and place all of them within the `server/curation/data` directory:

 1. Gene autocomplete files, providing legal gene search terms to the client autocomplete component.
 One file each is used for entity types `aliases`, `assoc_with`, `xrefs`, `prev_symbols`, `labels`, and `symbols`.
 Each should be named according to the pattern `gene_<type>_<YYYYMMDD>.tsv`.
-These can be regenerated with the shell command `fc_devtools genes`.
+These can be regenerated with the shell command `curfu_devtools genes`.

 2. Domain lookup file, for use in providing possible functional domains for user-selected genes in the client.
 This should be named according to the pattern `domain_lookup_YYYYMMDD.tsv`.
-These can be regenerated with the shell command `fc_devtools domains`, although this is an extremely time- and storage-intensive process.
+These can be regenerated with the shell command `curfu_devtools domains`, although this is an extremely time- and storage-intensive process.

 Your data/directory should look something like this: